Skip to main content

 by Lester Brown, Earth Policy Institute

-Our global economy is outgrowing the capacity of the earth to support it, moving our early twenty-first century civilization ever closer to decline and possible collapse.
-In our preoccupation with quarterly earnings reports and year-to-year economic growth, we have lost sight of how large the human enterprise has become relative to the earth's resources.
+As our preoccupation with quarterly earnings reports and year-to-year economic growth deepened, we lost sight of how large the human enterprise was becoming relative to the earth's resources.
 A century ago, annual growth in the world economy was measured in billions of dollars.
 Today it is measured in trillions.

-As a result, we are consuming renewable resources faster than they can regenerate.
+As a result, we are now consuming renewable resources faster than they can regenerate.
 Forests are shrinking, grasslands are deteriorating, water tables are falling, fisheries are collapsing, and soils are eroding.
 We are using up oil at a pace that leaves little time to plan beyond peak oil.
 And we are discharging greenhouse gases into the atmosphere faster than nature can absorb them, setting the stage for a rise in the earth's temperature well above any since agriculture began.

 Environmental Disaster — And Avoiding It